hudson-and-thames/arbitragelab/docs/source/other_approaches/pca_approach.rst

 ..
 Note::

-   To find out more about the Orn stein-Uhlenbeck mode land optimal trading under this model please check out our section on Trading Under the Ornstein-Uhlenbeck Model.
+   To find out more about the Ornstein-Uhlenbeck model and optimal trading under this model please check out our section on Trading Under the Ornstein-Uhlenbeck Model.

 The parameters :math:`\alpha_{i}, \kappa_{i}, m_{i}, \sigma_{i}` are specific for each stock.